dcrapis/oceandao-wiki/Home.md

 Initial Membership: AlexN, Roberto, AlexC, Trent, Bruce, Razvan, Sheridan, Monica, Manan.
 Future Membership: OceanDAO participants for further decentralization.

-Roles of Stewards:
+Roles of ROI-Group:
-1. Every 2 Weeks, 2 stewards host a public meeting for 1 hour, to provide guidance to new participants and discuss ROI > 1 strategies.
+1. Every 2 Weeks, 2 members host a public meeting for 1 hour, to provide guidance to new participants and discuss ROI > 1 strategies.
-2. Every 2 weeks, 2 stewards meet with their allocated OceanDAO grantees to provide guidance towards ROI > 1.
+2. Every 2 weeks, 2 members meet with their allocated OceanDAO grantees to provide guidance towards ROI > 1.
-3. Stewards help guide teams, and provide signaling via Port to support higher-level rewards.
+3. ROI-Group help guide teams, and provide signaling via Port to support higher-level rewards.
-4. Stewards review and vote on teams they do not represent, to further signal and reduce bias during election.
+4. ROI-Group review and vote on teams they do not represent, to further signal and reduce bias during election.

-**We are actively developing & refining the ROI-Stewards group.**
+**We are actively developing & refining the ROI-Group.**

-**This group is to be further defined, and decentralized.**
+**This Group is to be further defined, and decentralized.**

 ### Important Links